HBCSD Corruption

 Pam Daly incorrectly names architect Norman Foote Marsh of Marsh,

-D. Smith as the architect for the reconstruction of North School after
+North School.
+Further down on the slide, Pam Daly ALSO names David D. Smith as the architect for the reconstruction of North School after the Long Beach earthquake.

 CORRECT INFORMATION: Neither Norman Foote March nor David D.